akchinSTC/elyra-1/binder/getting-started/getting_started.md

 1. Open the "File Browser" tab on the left hand side.
 1. Open a notebook (`.ipynb`).
 1. Click "Submit notebook ..." and select a kubeflow pipeline configuration.
-If an error is raised no [Kubeflow pipelines runtime is configured](https://elyra.readthedocs.io/en/latest/user_guide/runtime-conf.html).
+If no [Kubeflow pipelines runtime is configured in your JupyterLab](https://elyra.readthedocs.io/en/latest/user_guide/runtime-conf.html) an error is raised.

    ![Run notebook as batch](images/notebook_batch.png)

 ## Table of Contents